xnox/spdx-purl2url/README.md

 # Installation

-Encure you have `packageurl-python` installed, i.e. with `pip install packageurl-python`
+Ensure you have `packageurl-python` installed, i.e. with `pip install packageurl-python`

 # Example usage